mshustov/redux-action-validator/README.md

 ```

 ## Options
-To adjust options to your need pass option object when initiate middleware
+To adjust options to your need pass option object when creating a middleware.

 ```js
 createReduxActionValidationMiddleware({ validatorOptions, onError })
 ```

-Next interfaces are used by utlity:
+Next interfaces are used by the utility:
 ```ts
 ErrorDescription {
     rule: string;       // used to setup rule name